General Terms and Conditions of Delivery of Schmid AG, energy solutions, and its group companies (valid from February 1, 2025)

 13.8 The PURCHASER shall ensure that the transport routes to the installation site are in usable condition and that the installation site is ready for work, that access to the installation site is unhindered and that the necessary access and exit routes are adequately ensured at all times.
 Unless otherwise agreed, access for trucks must be guaranteed.

-13.10 Any additional costs incurred by SCHMID as a result of obstructions or delays on the part of the customer (hourly costs, travel costs including time spent, expenses and overheads, etc.) shall be reimbursed by the CUSTOMER at the agreed rates or – if no agreement exists – at SCHMID’s usual rates.
+13.9 The CUSTOMER shall ensure that SCHMID is granted the appropriate authorizations in good time for the import and possible export of tools, equipment and materials and shall bear any related taxes, duties, fees, etc. 13.10 The CUSTOMER shall reimburse the SCHMID for any additional costs incurred due to hindrances or delays on the part of the CUSTOMER (hourly labor costs, travel costs including time spent, expenses and out-of-pocket expenses, etc.) at the agreed rates or – if no agreement exists – at the SCHMID’s usual rates.

-14. inspection and acceptance of deliveries and services
+14. Inspection and acceptance of the deliveries and services

-14.1 SCHMID shall inspect the deliveries and services prior to dispatch as far as is customary.
-If the PURCHASER requests more extensive inspections, these shall be agreed separately and paid for by the PURCHASER.
+14.1 SCHMID shall inspect the deliveries and services as far as is usual before dispatch.
+If the PURCHASER requests further

 14.2 The PURCHASER must inspect the goods and services within eight days of receipt and notify SCHMID immediately in writing of any defects.
 If he fails to do so, the deliveries and services shall be deemed to have been approved and warranty claims forfeited.